OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 Once you're done, push the created branch to your fork, and open the PR.
 Fill out the title and description of what the PR accomplishes, remembering to link any fixed issues.
-If any part of our continuous integration fails, fix it - **ideally by amending the most recent commit and force pushing,** rather than creating commits purely to fix CI, small spelling mistakes, etc.
+If any part of our continuous integration fails, fix it - **ideally by amending/rebasing the most recent commit and force pushing,** rather than creating commits purely to fix CI, small spelling mistakes, etc.

 If asked to make changes or fixes, please make them through GitHub's **batch commit** feature or